quielScript/icenter/README.md

 ```

 > [!NOTE]
-> In the backend, please install nodemon by running npm i nodemon in the backend directory terminal
+> In the backend, please install nodemon by running `npm i nodemo`n in the backend directory terminal
+>
 > This is because I installed nodemon globally in my local machine : )

 5. **Start development environments**: